hpgavin/multivarious/README.md

     PYTHONPATH=/home/my_user_name/Desktop/Code/multivarious        # linux
     ```
     You may use VS Code to create and save the .env file ... <br>
     VS Code > File > New File ...
-Text File > cut and paste the appropriate line above.   <br>
+Text File > cut the appropriate line above and paste it into the VS Code editor.   <br>
     Change "my_user_name" to your computer login ID. <br>
     Change the path to match the multivarious installation directory on your computer. <br>
     Save-As using the filename .env and save to the directory containing python code that will make use of multivarious.